scalar-labs/scalardb/docs/getting-started-with-scalardb-on-jdbc.md

 From here, we assume Oracle JDK 8 and a JDBC database is properly installed in your local environment, and it is running in your localhost.

-### Setup of a JDBC database instance

-Scalar DB assumes that the underlining storage can perform linearizable reads/writes.
-This means that you can't use a JDBC database with the asynchronous read replica feature as an underlining storage, which is the typical setup in relational databases.
-You need to carefully consider it when you design the JDBC database instance setup.

 ## Configure Scalar DB

 The **scalardb.properties** (getting-started/scalardb.properties) file holds the configuration for Scalar DB.
 Basically, it describes the JDBC database installation that will be used.